 Enable only essential startup programs

 Keep it simple.
 There might be several programs installed on your system that start when you turn your computer on.
 A lot of these programs may cause the computer to slow down or even interfere with other programs (in this case, your printer drivers or programs).
 Not all of them are essential for your computer to run, so it's best to disable them so your computer can run optimally.
-Check out the following instructions to disable any pesky or unneeded programs from running when you start up:

 Set print margins